kuiper2000/chaos_and_predictability/_sources/week4/week4.md

 By perturbing the initial condition with infinitesimal error and inspecting the error growth of a given dynamical system, this is so-called perfect model experiment, which was first proposed in a conference at Boulder, Colorado, organized by World Meteorological Organization in 1966, where Jule Charney was the head committee.
 Since then, it has become a rule of thumb for estimating the predictability limit across different dynamical systems.

 :::{note}
 In 1966, the numerical modeling of the complete global circulation was just leaving its infancy according to Lorenz's words.
 The conference held in Boulder collected the three state-of-art climate models at that time: Leith (1965), Arakawa-Mintz (1965) and Smagorinsky (1965).
-During the break the session, Charney persuaded the developers of the three forecast models to do something similar to what we showed in [FIG8](FIG8).
+During the break between sessions, Charney persuaded the developers of the three forecast models to do something similar to what we showed in [FIG8](FIG8).
 At that given period, the estimated error doubling time is around 5 days.
 However, as time passed by and more sophisticated models were developed, the estimated Lyapunov time is getting shorter and shorter. (e.g., 3 days in Smagorinsky 1969) (Can you answer why?)
 :::